simplelogica/nocms-blocks/doc/contribute.md

 - `SERIALIZER=hstore appraisal rails-4-0-pgsql rake db:create RAILS_ENV=test`
 - `SERIALIZER=hstore appraisal rails-4-0-pgsql rake db:migrate RAILS_ENV=test`

+Since we have different databases we have ERB in database.yml.
+Starting Rails 6 this is not allowed in Rake tasks such as `rake db:create` or `rake db:migrate` or the default `rake` task.

+That's why we have created scripts that wrap the rake tasks and swap the `database.yml` to the apropiate database.
+This scripts must be used to create or migrate in Rails 6.
+In order to run the specs just use the `rspec` command.

+  - `rake db:create` turns into `appraisal ruby spec/support/database/create`.
+  - `rake db:migrate` turns into `appraisal ruby spec/support/database/migrate`.

 Finally, ask for a pull request and we will be very grateful.